ppy/osu-wiki/news/2022-05-20-beatmap-spotlights-season-6-spring-2022-high-speed.md

 ### Beatmap label and filter

-Along with the new season start, we're introducing **brand new shiny beatmap label that will appear on spotlights-featured beatmaps cards and listings** next to the song title, this will help to ensure that outstanding maps selected by the curators get a proper dose of deserved visibility.
+Along with the new season start, we're introducing a **brand new shiny beatmap label that will appear on Spotlights-featured beatmap cards and listings** next to the song title, which will help to ensure that outstanding maps selected by the curators get a proper dose of deserved visibility.

-In addition to that, mentioned maps can be searched using the new **Spotlighted Beatmaps filter** on the beatmap listing, go ahead and [give it a try](https://osu.ppy.sh/beatmapsets?c=spotlights)!
+In addition to that, mentioned maps can be searched using the new **Spotlighted beatmaps filter** on the beatmap listing, go ahead and [give it a try](https://osu.ppy.sh/beatmapsets?c=spotlights)!

 ## Beatmap of The Season - results